University of South Carolina Department of Religious Studies

 GENERAL RESEARCH INTERESTS:

-• Contemporary religious thought, with emphasis on feminist and anthropological/ethnographic methodologies
+• Contemporary religious thought, with emphasis on womanist and liberation thought;

 • Women in the African Diaspora.

-• Postcolonialism, class, and African American religious thought and experience
+• Postcolonialism, class, and African American religious thought.

 SERVICE: